 Decreasing a Revolving Fund via Spend Down

-Please write "DO NOT REIMBURSE" in the comments field of the next 'reimbursement' request package.
-The spending will be recorded to a budget, but a reimbursement will not be processed.
+The spending will be recorded to a fund, but a reimbursement will not be processed.
 This will reduce the amount of the revolving fund.

 Decreasing a Revolving Fund via Check